 Beer Battered Onion Rings are the stuff the dreams are made of.
-They are crispy, crunchy and delicious!
-Serve with your favorite sauce!
+They are crispy, crunchy and the best fried onion rings around town!

 Everyone loves smaller bite sized or snack type appetizer recipes.
 A few popular options are Caprese Bites, Melon and Prosciutto Skewers, Baked Brie with Garlic and our Spinach Cob Loaf.
 For festive occasions our cranberry brie ticks a lot of boxes.